govau/service-manual/content/content-strategy/accessible-content/intro.md

 - learning, reading or other cognitive disabilities
 - mental health issues
-- colour deficiencies (colour blind)
+- colour vision deficiency
 - temporary impairments or disabilities

-Neither do they include many older people with age-related impairments.
+Nor do they include many older people with age-related impairments.

 See the GOV.AU Content Guide for more [facts on accessibility and inclusivity](https://guides.service.gov.au/content-guide/accessibility-inclusivity/).